bubkoo/run-shared-scripts/README.md

     ...
 ```

-The `"scripts"` property defined in `./packages/project-a/package.json` and `./packages/project-b/package.json` is similar.
+The `"scripts"` defined in `./packages/project-a/package.json` and `./packages/project-b/package.json` is similar.

 ```json
   "scripts": {